Skip to content ↓

 Student Voice

-At Ashmole we respect our students as partners in their own education and we are committed to listening to their views, wishes and experiences, as called for in Article 12 of the Convention on the Rights of the Child.
+At Ashmole we respect our students as partners in their own education, and we are committed to listening to their views, wishes and experiences, as called for in Article 12 of the Convention on the Rights of the Child.
 Student Voice is an integral part of how we provide opportunities for students to engage within our community.
 We believe the key part of this is by ensuring students are active participants in their cultural and academic life, with a main drive to influence the direction of the school.
 We take our students’ views and opinions seriously and actively try to implement all points raised.

 We have several committees, which provide a platform for students to have a say in the running of the school.
 The committees include Equalities, Catering, Site, Charities, Extra -Curricular, Green and Wellbeing.
 In addition, students have the opportunity to discuss all elements of school life by being elected a Form, Year Group or School Council Representative.